Fall Session Registration is Now Open!

 filler@godaddy.com

 Our Mission at Dance Works is to deliver high quality dance education in a fun, nurturing, yet disciplined and challenging atmosphere affordably.
-Our mobile studio's goals are to welcome and inspire dancers at every level of interest, from recreational to professional track, to reach their fullest potential.
-We support dancers development technically, artistically, athletically, and emotionally while promoting dedication, hard work, fostering friendships and encouraging creativity.
+Our Westchester, NY studio's goals are to welcome and inspire dancers at every level of interest, from recreational to professional track, to reach their fullest potential.
+We support dancers development technically, artistically, athletically, and emotionally while promoting dedication, hard work, fostering friendships and encouraging collaboration and creativity.
 We offer a safe, inclusive and non-competitive environment with experiences that build confidence and benefits that last a lifetime.

 Dance Works is a proud member of the National Dance Education Organization and the International Association of Dance Medicine and Science.
 We are an approved Chapter of the National Honors Society of Dance Arts whereby students are recognized for their outstanding artistic and academic achievement in grades 6-12 with educational, leadership , community outreach and networking opportunities.
 We will recognize and induct students while helping to advance the field of dance education.
 There is opportunity to receive the gold Honor Pin and wear the blue and white Honor Cord and/or Medallion at graduation.

 Wendy Wood Barletta is the Founder, Executive & Artistic Director, Instructor and Choreographer for Dance Works since 1999.
-She has evolved Dance Works, now recognized for its broad repertory, development of the whole dancer and for a vision that keeps dance, fitness and creativity alive affordably in our community.
+She has evolved Dance Works, recognized for its broad repertory, development of the whole dancer and for a vision that keeps dance, fitness and creativity alive affordably in our community.
 Wendy began her dance-teaching career at the University of Massachusetts, Amherst in 1982, where she received her Bachelor of Fine Arts degree in Dance from the 5-College Dance Department.
-She is a Guest Artist to the Dance Department and advisor, helping current Dance Majors set & achieve their career goals.
+She is a Guest Artist to the Dance Department and advisor, helping Dance Majors set & achieve their career goals.
 Wendy has a performance degree though her concentrations were aligned with Dance Education, Choreography and post-graduate work in fitness.
 Wendy has performed, taught and choreographed for all ages and levels in New York, California, Massachusetts, New Hampshire, Canada and in Europe.
 She studied with Alvin Ailey Bella Lewitsky, Luigi, Gemze de Lappe and many other well renowned dance pioneers and their disciples.
 She brings well-rounded experience to her classes.
 Many of her students have gone on to perform professionally in movies, TV and on stage.
 Others have entered into dance teaching, dance therapy and other dance and fitness related fields.
 Wendy emphasizes fun in her classes, while teaching proper technique and alignment and overall body strengthening and flexibility.
 She provides a creative and rewarding learning environment to help each dancer develop her own style.
 In addition to her degree in Dance, Wendy is a former AFAA Certified Group Fitness Instructor, Licensed Zumba® Instructor and Certified CPR/AED.

 Emma Morris started dancing at a young age in Auckland, New Zealand.
 She trained in Jazz, Ballet, Contemporary, Hip Hop and Musical Theatre.